Free Sample: Music for Multifamily Tours

 Royalty Free Music for Real Estate Videos

-Spending time and money creating a new video and then finding out the music violates copyright is a costly mistake.
+It can be a costly mistake to spend time and money creating a new video and then find out the music violates Fair Housing guidelines.

 We’ve established how important the right music is to creating a compelling video tour.
 But, finding that just right music can be tough.
 You want music that is inexpensive or, ideally, free and legal to use.
 Spending time and money creating a new video and then finding out the music violates copyright is a costly mistake.
 At best it means removing the video.
 At worst it could be court hearings and large fines.